-End letters: Love letters are powerful because they speak from the heart.
+Love letters are powerful because they speak from the heart.
 The same rings true for divorce letters, giving each person the opportunity to say some of the things they couldn’t in person.

-Water Release: Write down what you want to let go on special dissolving paper or tissue paper and place it into a bowl of water as a symbol of release and forgiveness.
+Write down what you want to let go on special dissolving paper or tissue paper and place it into a bowl of water as a symbol of release and forgiveness.

-Crossing the threshold: Create a symbolic threshold that you can each step over to mark this time of change or experience.
+Create a symbolic threshold that you can each step over to mark this time of change or experience.